ArshanAlam/CTFs/ext_super_magic/README.md

 We salvaged a ruined Ext SuperMagic II-class mech recently and pulled the [filesystem](ext-super-magic.img) out of the black box.
 It looks a bit corrupted, but maybe there's something interesting in there.
 You can also find it in /problems/ext-super-magic_4_f196e59a80c3fdac37cc2f331692ef13 on the shell server.

 ## Solution
 The biggest hint for this problem was in its description.
-We are dealing with an `**Ext** SuperMagic **II**-class ...`.
+We are dealing with an `Ext SuperMagic II-class ...`.
 This immediately made me realize that we are dealing with an [ext2 file system](https://en.wikipedia.org/wiki/Ext2).

 ### Exploit
 I ran `fsck` on the provided image.